-- json encoders/decoders from the json library - codecs for individual form fields - schema of the custom type, through the Schema [T] implicit
+- json encoders/decoders from the json library - · codecs for individual form fields - schema of the custom type, through the Schema [T] implicits (see the next section)

 Note the derivation of e.g. circe json encoders/decoders and tapir schemas are separate processes, and must be configured separately.